thanasisn/SDR_enhancement_LAP/Article_B7/Article_B7_ΑΒ_NA.md

 $200\frac{\text{W}}{\text{m}^{2}}$.
-The climatological characteristics of the ECE events showed that the most active months are spread in half of the year and particularly in the periods March -- June and September -- October).
+The climatological characteristics of the ECE events showed that the most active months are spread in half of the year and particularly in the periods March -- June and September -- October.
 The magnitude of the ECE events identified in Thessaloniki events does not exceed the values reported for sites with more favourable conditions for the phenomenon (e.g., Cordero 2023).
 Some of the characteristics of CE and ECE events we analyzed have strong